Seteeri/Particle/README.md

 rather than taking a more adamant fundamental approach, which would require a high initial investment.

-The target audience consists of programmers, developers, system administrators, power users, tech-savy users and the like.
+The target audience consists of programmers, developers, power users and the like.

 ## The Inspiration